inspec/inspec-aws/docs/resources/aws_servicecatalog_cloud_formation_product.md

 `name` _(required)_

+The name of the product.

-For additional information, see the [AWS documentation on AWS Service Catalog Cloud Formation Product](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-cloudformationproduct.html).
+For additional information, see the [AWS documentation on AWS Service Catalog CloudFormation product](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-cloudformationproduct.html).

 ## Properties